vtempest/grab-api.js/docs/docs/README.md

 </td>
 <td>

-default="page" The key to paginate the request by
+default="" The key to paginate the request by

 </td>
 </tr>